-Unique and consistent trin
+Unique and consistent trim treatment

-Ribbons of windows are encouraged to be grouped with awning windows and porches to become the main features.
-A streetscape rhythm is developed that highlights differences.
+Ribbons of windows are encouraged to be grouped with awning windows

-NOTE: The images and representations ontained in this document are conceptua and for illustrative purposes only.
-The mages represent one possibility of many cenarios that should be used as a genera ramework for development at Parkland ow
+NOTE: The images and representations contained in this document are conceptual and for illustrative purposes only.
+The images represent one possibility of many scenarios that should be used as a general framework for development at Parkland Square.